SEARCH

 Lots of gardeners experiment with it, but, without using a consistent formula in proper control studies, there is no way to prove it helps.
 When you use it for rooting cuttings, how can you know that they wouldn’t have rooted anyways?
 Success stories are anecdotal at best and my results may differ from yours.

-The good news is, it can’t really do any harm.
-But, if you want something more reliable, use a commercial rooting hormone product.
+The good news is it is unlikely to cause harm.
+But, if you want something more reliable, use a commercial rooting hormone product where recommended.

 Resources